 Funding Opportunities

-The current funding round will prioritize these counties; however, if you are interested in applying for Roots funding for a project in a county not included here, please complete the Roots Program Project Request Form.
+The application period for the current Roots funding round (Round 2) is now closed.
+The Roots Program staff are in the process of reviewing all applications received.
+Applicants will be notified if the project has been approved for funding over the next few weeks.
+We currently are not accepting applications for the current funding round; however, if you are interested in applying for Roots funding in a future funding round, you can complete the Roots Program Project Request Form.
 Please note, we are unable to respond to all project request forms submitted; however, we will contact applicants as resources allow.

 Roots Program Project Request Form